 A PAE and SecY associated with the EDE-CCs Provider Network Port (PNP), and not with the PEP, would be used if it was also thought advisable to protect connectivity in the limited nested scope between an EDE-CC and either:

--a TPMR or EDE-T between the EDE and the PBN.
+- -an EDE-T between the EDE and the PBN. - -the PEB providing the EDE with a PBN interface.